-Learn about the disease
+Understanding the disease

-It's important for caregivers to know as much as they can about Alzheimer's disease.
-Knowing the course of the disease, what symptoms can arise, possible complications, and ways to manage, cope, and adapt to challenges that come up can make things less difficult for both caregiver and care recipient.
+It's important for caregivers to educate themselves about Alzheimer's disease.
+Knowing the course of the disease, what symptoms can arise.
+As well as possible complications, and ways to manage, cope, and adapt to challenges that come up will make things less difficult for both caregiver and care recipient.